TAEMBO/IRTGaming-bot/README.md

 # Run the bot

-If you skipped to this part means you know what you are doing, it's still recommended you read the [configuration](https://github.com/TAEMBO/IRTGaming-bot/main/README.md?plain=35]) of the bot
+If you skipped to this part that means you know what you are doing, it's still recommended you read the [configuration](https://github.com/TAEMBO/IRTGaming-bot/main/README.md?plain=35]) of the bot

 To run the bot simply run the `RUN.bat` or run `node sharding.js` in any terminal

-# Disclaimer

-if you touch anything in the bot that destroys your server it is not my problem, so don't come to IRT server talking about it.

-the latest release may not be up to date to the repo at all